-For specifying CL conditions, the following criteria are used: (a) a center of low pressure at sea level, located north or west of the Israeli coast, (b) northwest to southwest winds at 925 hPa level over the central coast of Israel and (c) the absence of significant low pressure system south of Israel.
-For condition of RST the criteria are (a) a center of low pressure at sea level located south or south-east of Israel, (b) northeast to southeast winds at 925 hPa and (c) the absence of dominant low system north or west of the Israeli coast.
-For conditions of RST-CL: (a) two distinct centers of low pressure, one located south of Israel and the other one north (or west) of the Israeli coast and (b) western winds in low levels.
-Only days that precisely meet the above criteria (see
+- For specifying CL conditions, the following criteria are used: (a) a center of low pressure at sea level, located north or west of the Israeli coast, (b) northwest to southwest winds at 925 hPa level over the central coast of Israel and (c) the absence of a low pressure system south of Israel. - For conditions of RST, the criteria are (a) a center of low pressure at sea level located south or southeast of Israel, (b) northeast to southeast winds at 925 hPa and (c) the absence of a dominant low system north or west of the Israeli coast. - For conditions of RST-CL, the criteria are (a) two distinct centers of low pressure, one located south of Israel and the other one north (or west) of the Israeli coast and (b) western winds in low levels.

-Table 1) are selected for the analysis.
-Hence the presented analysis does not cover the entire occurrence of lightning in the study region (17.3% of the strokes data is omitted from the analysis).
+Only days that precisely meet the above criteria (see Table 1) are selected for the analysis.
+Hence the presented analysis does not cover the entire occurrence of lightning in the study region.
+Table 2 specifies the number and fraction of analyzed days and strokes per synoptic system.